About NAB Subordinated Notes

-NAB Subordinated Notes are interest bearing notes and constitute direct, subordinated and unsecured obligations of NAB.
-Each NAB Subordinated Note is issued on and subject to the provisions of the Deed Poll and the Terms.
-The NAB Subordinated Notes have been issued with a face value of $100 each and are listed on the ASX under code NABHB.
+NAB Subordinated Notes (NSN) were interest bearing notes which constituted direct, subordinated and unsecured obligations of NAB.
+Each NAB Subordinated Note was issued on and subject to the provisions of the Deed Poll and the Terms.

-For Australian resident holders, the distributions received will generally form part of your Australian taxable income.
-Franking credits are not attached to the distributions made.
+For Australian resident holders, distributions received would generally form part of your Australian taxable income.
+Franking credits were not attached to the distributions made.

 For more information on the NABHB please refer to:

-- NAB Subordinated Notes payment history and relevant ASX announcements from 18 September 2012 to present
+- NAB Subordinated Notes payment history and relevant ASX announcements from 18 September 2012 to 19 June 2017

-- NAB Subordinated Notes – Offer Document (PDF, 2.2MB)
+- NAB Subordinated Notes – Offer Document (PDF, 1MB), opens in new window

-- NAB Subordinated Notes – Amended Deed Poll (PDF, 1.5MB)
+- NAB Subordinated Notes – Amended Deed Poll (PDF, 1MB), opens in new window

 In accordance with the Terms of the NAB Subordinated Notes (the NSN Terms), NAB had the right to elect to redeem all or some of the NAB Subordinated Notes on 19 June 2017 or on any Interest Payment Date falling after that date.
 NAB was able to do so with at least 30 days’ (and no more than 60 days’) notice to Holders of NAB Subordinated Notes, Computershare and the ASX.